Understanding the Multi-modal Prompts of the Pre-trained Vision-Language Model: Conclusion

 \section{Conclusion}

 This paper probes to understand the working mechanism of the multi-modal prompts for the pre-trained vision-language model, conducting a series of extensive experiments from various perspectives, including alignment relevance, attention, attention distance, attention entropy, and visualization.
 Our findings show that the prompts mainly learn as the dataset bias.
-Based on the findings, we propose a novel bias tuning that directly incorporates the learnable bias to each transformer block that outperforms prompt tuning with the same number of parameters, particularly on datasets with limited category information.
+We propose a novel bias tuning that directly incorporates the learnable bias to each transformer block to validate our finding.